 We have around 200 people working for our office on either a full or part-time basis.
-These people are an energetic and diverse mix of experience and skill and come from a range of backgrounds – including investigative, law enforcement, community and social work, legal, planning, child protection and teaching.
-This collective experience gives us insight into the agencies we keep accountable and helps us to be a persuasive advocate for change.
+These people are an energetic and diverse mix of experience and skill and come from a range of backgrounds – including investigations, law enforcement, community and social work, law, planning, child protection and teaching.
+This diverse set of skills and experience gives us insight into the agencies we keep accountable and helps us to be a persuasive advocate for change.

 Recruitment activity at the NSW Ombudsman Office is guided by the principles of Equal Employment Opportunity (EEO) and of selection on the basis of merit.
-EEO is a policy which ensures that people with equal probability of success have equal probability of being appointed or promoted to a vacancy.
-EEO affords people the right to be considered for a job for which they are skilled and qualified.
+EEO is a policy which ensures that people with equal probability of success have equal probability of being considered for a job for which they are skilled and qualified.
 Selection on the basis of merit is fundamental to this policy.
-The purpose of merit selection is to ensure that:
+The merit selection principle ensures that:

 - all eligible members of the community have a fair chance to gain a job

-- selection is based only on a person’s ability to perform the work
+- selection is based only on a person’s ability to perform the work, and

 - the best person is selected.

 For the purpose of determining the applicant with the greatest merit for appointment to a vacant position, the following factors are considered:

 - the nature of the duties of the position, and